Azure/autorest.python/docs/customizations.md

 ## Postprocessing (Optional)

 All of the code, linting, and intellisense between generated and handwritten code should work immediately.
-In some cases, to fix import issue reported by mypy, you will need to run our postprocessing step.
+In some cases, to correctly point mypy to pacthed code, you will need to run our postprocessing step.
 To run this step, run

 ```bash
 autorest --python --postprocess --output-folder=<path-to-root-of-sdk>